 We are currently contracted with Blue Cross Blue Shield, Cigna, University of Utah Health Plans, DMBA , United and PEHP.
 Full details about insurance can be found here.
 For self-pay clients, payment is due at the time of service.
 If we are not contracted with your insurance carrier, your sessions with a registered dietitian at Positive Nutrition still may be covered.
 We can provide you with documentation called a superbill with proper coding that you can submit to your insurance for possible reimbursement.
 In the case that you'd like us to give you a superbill, you must provide a physician referral with your nutrition-related medical diagnosis that we can keep on file.

 I ALREADY KNOW A LOT ABOUT NUTRITION.
 SHOULD I STILL CONSIDER WORKING WITH YOU?

 Yes!
 Knowledge alone is often not enough to actually change behavior.
 Understanding carbs, fats and proteins is great but improving your relationship with food, working on emotional eating or learning how to listen to your body may require the help of a professional.
-We've worked with registered dietitians, professors, business leaders, life coaches and various other people who know a lot about nutrition but need that extra help with the art of eating and healing their relationship with food.
+We've worked with registered dietitians, professors, business leaders, medical doctors and various other people who know a lot about nutrition but need that extra help with the art of eating and healing their relationship with food.